shivamvijaywargi/chat-app-fastify/README.md

 # Simple Chat app

-### This is a simple chat application built to explore the world of live chat
+### This is a simple chat application built to explore the world of live chat and learn sockets

 ## Technologies Used